 As I said before, I think "Roma" lived up to the hype (and then some).
 Kpolly thinks all of its accolades might have ruined it for him in the beginning, though he came around.
 We both liked this movie.
 I just happened to love it.

 This film was on par with all of the atmospheric directors of the '70s—all the movies that we think of as "cinema."
 It has Ingmar Bergman.
 It has the surrealism of Federico Fellini.
 And it's kind of movie that will probably change the way many movies are made in the future because of the way that its storytelling captures drama in the moment.
 It is funny, it is devastating, it is outrageous, it is everything, it is nothing, but in the end—it is life.

 Visually, this film is impeccable.
-And not just because it’s shot in some very aesthetic black and white (though it certainly doesn’t hurt).
-It feels like a small film—until it doesn’t.
-Most of the film’s cinematography is meticulous, tight shots, whether inside the home or filming daily life in a street or in a supermarket.
+And not just because it's shot in some very aesthetic black and white (though it certainly doesn't hurt).
+It feels like a small film—until it doesn't.
+Most of the film's cinematography is meticulous, tight shots, whether inside the home or filming daily life in a street or at the theater.
 But then, the film is able to shoot some large scale things in the same way.
-Like when a riot that breaks out in the city, the film pans out into the streets and suddenly there are a lot of extras and there’s this whole outside world going on.
+Like when a riot that breaks out in the city, the film pans out into the streets and suddenly there are a lot of extras and there's this whole outside world going on.